Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 |             +-------+--------+      +--------+--------+     |
 |                     |                        |              |
 +---------------------+                        +--------------+
 ```

 #### `kotlin.Nothing` and its influence on the CFG

 As discussed in the [type system][`kotlin.Nothing`] section of this specification, `kotlin.Nothing` is an uninhabited type, meaning an instance of this type can never exist at runtime.
-For the purposes of control-flow graph (and related analyses) this means as soon as an expression is known statically to have `kotlin.Nothing` type it makes all subsequent code **unreachable**.
+For the purposes of control-flow graph (and related analyses) this means, as soon as an expression is known statically to have `kotlin.Nothing` type, all subsequent code is **unreachable**.

 > Important: each specific analysis may decide to either use this information or ignore it for a given program.
-> If unreachability from `kotlin.Nothing` is used, it can be represented in different ways, e.g., by changing the CFG structure or via [$\killDataFlow$][Preliminary analysis and $\killDataFlow$ instruction] instruction.
+> If unreachability from `kotlin.Nothing` is used, it can be represented in different ways, e.g., by changing the CFG structure or via [$\killDataFlow$][Preliminary analysis and $\killDataFlow$ instruction] instructions.

 ### Performing analyses on the control-flow graph

 The analyses defined in this document follow the pattern of analyses based on monotone frameworks, which work by modeling abstract program states as elements of lattices and joining these states using standard lattice operations.
-Such analysis may achieve limited path sensitivity via the analysis of conditions used in the `assume` nodes.
+Such analyses may achieve limited path sensitivity via the analysis of conditions used in the `assume` nodes.

 In short, an analysis is defined on the CFG by introducing:

-- A lattice (a partially ordered set that has both a greatest lower bound and the least upper bound) $\mathbf{S}$ of values, called *abstract states*;
+- A lattice $\mathbf{S}$ (a partially ordered set that has both a greatest lower bound and a least upper bound defined for every pair of its elements) of values, called *abstract states*;
-- A set of rules for mapping CFG nodes to the elements of $\mathbf{S}$ called *the transfer function*, essentially a set of rules of how to calculate an abstract state for each node of the CFG either directly or by using abstract states of other nodes.
+- A *transfer function* for mapping CFG nodes to the elements of $\mathbf{S}$, essentially a set of rules on how to calculate an abstract state for each node of the CFG either directly or by using abstract states of other nodes.

-The result of the analysis is a *fixed point* of the transfer function for each node of the given CFG, i.e. the set of states for each the transfer function is obeyed for every node.
+The result of an analysis is a *fixed point* of the transfer function for each node of the given CFG, i.e., an abstract state for each node such that the transfer function maps the state to itself.
-For a particular shape of transfer function, given a finite $\mathbf{S}$, this fixed point always exists, although the details of how this works go out of scope of this document.
+For the particular shapes of the transfer function used in program analyses, given a finite $\mathbf{S}$, the fixed point always exists, although the details of how this works go out of scope of this document.

 #### Preliminary analysis and $\killDataFlow$ instruction

-Some analyses described further in this document are based on special instructions called $\killDataFlow(\upsilon)$ where $\upsilon$ is a program variable.
+Some analyses described further in this document are based on special instruction called $\killDataFlow(\upsilon)$ where $\upsilon$ is a program variable.
 These are not present in the graph representation described above and need to be inferred before such analyses may actually take place.

 $\killDataFlow$ inference is based on a standard control-flow analysis with the lattice of natural numbers over "min" and "max" operations.